Technigo/project-redux-quiz-old/ProjectLog.md

 Wed 19.00 - 20.00 26/10/ 2022 (Kartika)

--Kartika cloned project
+- Kartika cloned project
--Did an opening screen with Browser Router.
+- Did an opening screen with Browser Router.

 - Started styled components & styled a bit of opening screen just to see if it worked or not (it worked)